2025–26 Ukrainian Amateur Cup

-The 2025–26 Ukrainian Amateur Cup season started on August 27, 2025.
+The 2025–26 Ukrainian Amateur Cup was the 30th season of the national football cup competition for amateur teams, which started on August 27, 2025.

-Ahrotekh Tyshkivka are the defending champions that, this season, also compete at the 2025–26 Ukrainian Football Amateur League and the 2025–26 Ukrainian Cup.
+Ahrotekh Tyshkivka were the defending champions that, this season, also competed at the 2025–26 Ukrainian Football Amateur League and the 2025–26 Ukrainian Cup.
+They were defeated in quarterfinals by Avanhard Lozova 5–6 on aggregate.

 Participated clubs

 In bold are clubs that were active at the same season AAFU championship (parallel round-robin competition).